yunielrc/ydf/README.md

 **_Declare your working environment and Automate its configuration_**

 **_New member on the team?, reproduce your colleague working environment and start working now_**

+**_And the most important, this is a democratic project not a dictatorship, so you have the freedom to join to it and build the new features you need for the benefit of everyone_**

 </div>

 <a href="https://www.producthunt.com/posts/ydf?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-ydf" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=416013&theme=light" alt="ydf - A&#0032;disruptive&#0032;dotfiles&#0032;manager&#0043; | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>